 The MLEF provides an educational experience and is not a job or form of employment.
-The Fellow is not an employee, and thus the types of projects for which you can arrange are restricted.
-For example, the project should not include work activities that are reserved for federal employees, nor should the project require the Fellow to provide expert advice; supervise, mentor, hire or fire anyone; have budget, program management or signature authority; carry an official job title; or function in any way as a representative of the federal government.
+The Participant is not an employee, and thus the types of projects for which you can arrange are restricted.
+For example, the project should not include work activities that are reserved for federal employees, nor should the project require the Participant to provide expert advice; supervise, mentor, hire or fire anyone; have budget, program management or signature authority; carry an official job title; or function in any way as a representative of the federal government.

-Fellows do not earn annual or medical leave, but may be allowed occasional absences without a reduction of their stipend.
+Participants do not earn annual or medical leave, but may be allowed occasional absences without a reduction of their stipend.
 All absences must be approved in advance by you, the mentor, and should be allowed on a limited and as-needed basis only.
 Be sure to check with the MLEF site coordinator and program manager if you have any questions.

 Every effort should be made to make up any missed time.
-If the missed time cannot be rescheduled or is not permitted without reduction in stipend, ORISE should immediately be informed (either by you or through the MLEF site coordinator or program manager).
-It is imperative that ORISE be quickly notified of any change in a Fellow's schedule that will result in a different stipend than regularly received.
+If the missed time cannot be rescheduled or is not permitted without reduction in stipend, ORISE should immediately be informed (either by you or through the MLEF site advisor or program manager).
+It is imperative that ORISE be quickly notified of any change in a Participant's schedule that will result in a different stipend than regularly received.

 - Provide a nurturing and stimulating intellectual atmosphere.

 - Encourage your Participant to continue their education.